bacsorg/bacs/doc/api/client.md

 Opens session.
 Identifier must be globally unique and persistent across application restarts so that replies can be delivered.

+### Close()

+Closes all connections and discards any unprocessed events.
+Unprocessed status updates may be lost, unprocessed results will be received again.

 ### Listen()